FAQ

 Can We Register At The Practice On The NHS?

-There is no longer any registration on the NHS.
-We do see NHS patients for courses of treatment.
-You can register at the practice by choosing our Preventative Care Plan.
+We are currently not accepting new NHS patients for courses of treatment.
+You can register at the practice as a private patient or on our Preventative Care Plan.

 What Should I Do In An Emergency?

-If you are a private patient or a member of our care plan please call us on 07932 739336.
-Other patients requiring emergency treatment please call us on 0191 4200111.
+If you are a private patient, a member or any other patients requiring emergency treatment, please call us on 0191 4200111.
 If the practice is open, we will ensure that we can fit you in on the day.
 If it is out of hours, there will be a message on our answer machine telling you who to contact.

 Can I Park At The Practice?